Hiking Mt Keith and Junction Peak, Eastern Sierras

-Read the page on Mt Williamson for details on how to get to the trailhead and up to Anvil Camp.
-Mt Keith shares with Mt Tyndall and Mt Williamson the curse of one of the worst trailhead and trails in the eastern Sierras.
+Read the page on Mt Williamson for details on how to get to the Symmes Creek trailhead and up to Anvil Camp.
+From this side, Mt Keith shares with Mt Tyndall and Mt Williamson the curse of one of the worst trailhead and trails in the eastern Sierra.

 Coming down, you can slide down the chute that begins at the saddle between the two peaks.
 It is a very fast way downhill.
 Once you reach a plateau, you can continue straight down to Pothole (lots of bushwhacking) or coast the mountain to the left (east) and head for Anvil Camp.